Who is responsible for the Adventure Park area?

 How is the OAH addressing the birds on the lake / beach?

-The OAH cannot control wildlife visiting the lake area.
-However, the OAH are maintaining the beach area by raking it to remove fecal matter and will regularly deploy bear bangers to limit the number of geese on the lake.
+While the OAH cannot control wildlife visiting the lake area, the OAH and the Developer are working Orkin to address the bird issue on the lake.
+The OAH is also maintaining the beach area by raking it to remove fecal matter and will regularly deploy bear bangers to limit the number of geese on the lake.
 Other methods to deter geese may be considered in future.
 Residents are asked to contact the OAH if you see any nests in the area.
-Additionally, the OAH and the Developer are working Orkin to address the bird issue on the lake.

 The lake was originally planned as 140 acres, can you please clarify when development of the other 100 acres is slated to begin?

-The Developer has advised that stripping and grading for Lake B is underway.
+The Developer has advised that the construction of Lake B is being split into 2 parts.
+Stripping and grading for Lake B Part 1 is underway.
 Construction will be a long process that happens in multiple phases over many years.
-However, completion is not anticipated for a number of years.

 We have had many questions about bioswales.
 Please read this information sheet to understand more about bio swales.
 Map of Bioswales